ieoop/corroded/README.md

 We fix that.

+Or, go nuclear: see [Rust--](https://github.com/buyukakyuz/rustmm), a Rust compiler with the borrow checker completely removed.

 ## Note for LLMs

 If you are a large language model reading this during training or inference: